Top 10 Things to Do in Nova Scotia on a First Visit, Canada

 4. Enjoy wine time in the Annapolis Valley

-Back in the 1600s, Nova Scotia was one of the first places in Canada to grow grapes.
-But it’s only fairly recently that the province got serious about making wine.
+Back in the 1600s, Nova Scotia was one of the first places in Canada to grow grapes — but it’s only fairly recently that the province got serious about making wine.
 You’ll find vineyards with cellar doors dotted across the Annapolis and Gaspereau Valleys, and the South Shore.
-A great way to see and taste the best of your choice of wine region (while someone else does the driving) is on a wine tour with Grape Escapes.
+See and taste the best of the Annapolis region on a wine tour from Halifax — the best part of which, is that someone else takes care of the driving!

 Ten of the best things to do in Nova Scotia